-USCIS will begin accepting H1B petitions subject to the FY 2018 cap on April 1, 2017.
+USCIS is expected to begin accepting H1B registrations subject to the FY 2025 cap on March 1, 2024.

-We’ve put together line-by-line instructions to prepare and assemble the 2018 H1B cap petitions.
+We’ve put together line-by-line instructions for properly submitting the H1B cap registrations and to prepare and assemble the 2025 H1B cap petitions.
 Following these guidelines will help you avoid delays and increase the chances of lottery selection and approvals.

 - To complete all sections of the Form I-129 petition accurately, including the H Classification Supplement and the H1B Data Collection and Filing Fee Exemption Supplement

 - That the requested employment start date is no earlier than October 1, 2024

 Note: Do not request an earlier employment start date or a start date of “As Soon As Possible” or “ASAP”

 - The Form I-129 has a revision date of 05/31/23 or later